plestrin/bacs/doc/NORMAL.md

 ### PART1_8
 * If the operand is MOVZX -> replace the current node by MOVZ operand ;
 * If the operand is PART1_16 -> replace in the operand list PART1_16 by its operand.
-*Plus something that is more related with constant propagation than with anything else.*

 ### PART2_8
 * If the operand is PART1_16 -> replace in the operand list PART1_16 by its operand.
-*Plus something that is more related with constant propagation than with anything else.*

 ### ROL
 * If the disp operand is a constant -> replace by ROR (adjust the value of the disp operand).